amorriscode/anthonymorris.dev/data/second-brain/Comic Reading List.md

 - Blood of the Virgin by Sammy Harkham
 - Children of the Black Sun
 - Darth Vader: Black, White & Red #1
-- Dawnrunner
 - Deep Cuts
 - Descender/Ascender
-- Die by Kieron Gillen
 - Doctor Strange: Fall Sunrise
-- Falling in Love on the Path to Hell
 - Finder: Talisman
 - For As Long As It Rains
 - Fuck My Son by Johnny Ryan